What is the Theme of Your Story? A Guide for Authors

-The way you answer the question of “what is your book about” quickly reveals your perception of your book’s themes.
+How you answer the question “what is your book about” quickly reveals your perception of your book’s themes.
 After all, your story needs to be about something and by identifying its themes, you can equip yourself with a compass that shows you what’s important in your story.
 It will guide you towards creating moments that resonate with readers, making your entire book that much more compelling.

 In this article, you will learn to better understand the theme of books you read and how you, the author, can handle and explore themes within your own works of fiction.

-What is the theme of a book?
+What is the theme of a story?

 A theme is a universal concept that pervades and recurs throughout every piece of fiction.
 It is the meaning behind the story and is expressed through the plot and through the character's journeys.
 Some will describe it as the ‘heartbeat’ or ‘soul’ of the story.

 The overarching theme of a novel often isn't mentioned explicitly — after all, you don't want to spoonfeed everything to your reader.
 But as certain ideas keep bubbling up again and again over the course of a narrative, they will build up into something that the reader perceives.
 It will have an impact on your reader, whether they are conscious of it or not.